 A rather innovative and mostly a type of presentation in business, the Roadmap is built to show how to get to the objective.
-An objective is usually presented at the beginning, and the whole presentation basically consists of the milestones that should be achieved on the way to said objective.
+For presentation design service an objective is usually presented at the beginning, and the whole presentation basically consists of the milestones that should be achieved on the way to said objective.
 Among the different types of presentation, this one is really heavy on infographics.
 What is more, there’s plenty of opportunities here to experiment with unusual slide layouts and the continuity of images on slides, since such presentations tend to follow the “road” structure and use the road imagery in the design.

 Type 6: Problem solving presentation